 However, sometimes circumstances change.
 Maybe you don’t have a job right now or have expenses not calculated by the court before you got released.
 If this is the case, you might be unable to pay restitution.
 This will affect your ability to pay and your ability to comply with the conditions of your probation.
-You can learn more about failure to pay restitution here.
+You can learn more about inability to pay restitution in Connecticut here.

 If you are unable to pay restitution, you will be breaking a condition of your probation.
 This means that you can get charged with violation of probation, and you might have to go to jail.
 You will have to go to court and prove through the use of financial records that you cannot afford to pay restitution.
 Using this defense, a good lawyer should keep you from getting charged with violation of probation.